Dominion Energy History

 What NOT to do if you suspect a gas leak:

-State laws require that before digging, you call OH811 by dialing 811 or by visiting call811.com to have your lines located at least 3 full working days before you begin any excavation work.
+Ohio state laws require that you have all buried lines located at least 3 full working days before you begin any excavation work.
+Call OH811 by dialing "811" or visit www.call811.com to make an appointment.
 Best of all, the service is free.

 Dominion Energy of Ohio Providers